coreui/coreui/docs/content/customize/sass.md

 $danger: #ff4136;
 ```

-Later on, these variables are set in Bootstrap's `$theme-colors` map:
+Later on, these variables are set in CoreUI for Bootstrap's `$theme-colors` map:

 ```scss
 $theme-colors: (